HelpGiveThanks/HGTconfiguration/README.md

 1. Leave most everything as is, but change
      1. In Directory textbox info from 'buggenie' to 'pm' for project manager.

      If you plan on hosting several family, friend, etc. collaborative websites, then type in a folder name for each followed by pm = myfamily/pm.
-The forward slash = new folder, so myfamily will be a folder containing a family's project manager and forum.
+The forward slash = new folder, so myfamily will be a folder containing a family's project manager in its pm folder.
      1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
      1. Change the email address to an email address associated with a Gravatar icon: https://en.gravatar.com
 1. Click the grey 'install' button.